Shellywell123/shellywell123.dev/shenanigan/basement.md

 # Basement.sav
+Notes made during the making of an all-in-one PC gaming hub from the games in my basement.
-One of my ongoing projects has been to make an all-in-one gaming station.
-By dumping all my owned ROM's and save files across all the gaming consoles my Dad and I have collected over the years (all stored in the basement).

-So the games can live on through rhe use of emulators running on a single PC (windows) using LaunchBox as the frontend.
+This was achieved by dumping all my personal ROM's and save files on every console my Dad and I collected over the years.
+And then configuring all the files to run via the use of emulators running on a single PC (Windows).
+I found L[LaunchBox](https://www.launchbox-app.com/download) to be the best soloution for multiple emulators as an all-in-one frontend.

 <p float="middle">
   <img src="https://shellywell123.github.io/The-Shenanigans-of-Shellywell123/assets/files.png" width="300" />
 </p>

 # Recovering save game files
+To transfer a game's progress from the orginal hardware to emulation, the save files need to be dumped.

-To carry on playing a game, exactly where It was left off the save files are required.
-Different comsoles have differnet formats and methods of storing these files.
-Typically the cartridge based consoles will store the game progress on  the cartridge its self (alongside the game ROM).
+Different consoles use different formats and methods of storing these files.
+Typically a cartridge based console will store the save data on the cartridge its self (alongside the game ROM).
 Disc based consoles store the save data in a seperate location to the games files. (older consoles have dedicated memory cards).

-I plan to slowly update and improve the notes on this page.

 N.B.
-I found all retroarch cores to convert save file formats.
-I.e they will need ro be converted back to use with orginal hardware/non retroarch emulators.
+I found all Retroarch cores to convert save file formats into `.srm`.
+I.e they need to be converted back to their orginal format if you want to use them with orginal hardware/non retroarch emulators.

 ## Sony PlayStation Portable
- - cfw on psp sd card
+ - How to dump save: cfw on psp sd card
+ - Save File Location : on device
+ - Save File Format : folder on binary files
+ - My Emulator choice : PPSSPP

-## Sony PlayStation 2
+## Sony PlayStation 1/2
- - FreeMcBoot installed onto a ps2 mem card + usb stick
+ - How to dump save: FreeMcBoot installed onto a ps2 mem card + usb stick
+ - Save File Location : external memory cards
+ - Save File Format :
+ - My Emulator choice : PS1 PCSX core in [Retroarch](https://www.retroarch.com/), PS2 PCSX2

 ## Sony PlayStation 3
- - jailbroken PlayStation 3 with cfw
+ - How to dump save: jailbroken PlayStation 3 with cfw
+ - Save File Location : in hdd0 of device
+ - Save File Format : folder on binary files
+ - My Emulator choice : RPCS3

 ## Nintendo DS
- - Nintendo DS + r4 card with cfw
+ - How to dump save: Nintendo DS + r4 card with cfw

-## Nintendo Gameboy
- - FlashBoy
+ - Save File Location :
+ - Save File Format : `.sav`
+ - My Emulator choice : DSume core in [Retroarch](https://www.retroarch.com/)

-## Nintendo Gameboy Adavance
+## Nintendo Gameboy / Advance
- - Nintendo DS lite + r4 wirh cfw
+ - How to dump save: Nintendo DS lite + r4 wirh cfw or FlashBoy
- - FlashBoy
+ - Save File Location : in cartridge
+ - Save File Format : `.sav`
+ - My Emulator choice : mgba_libretro core in [Retroarch](https://www.retroarch.com/)

 ## Nintendo Wii
- - cfw on a sd card
+ - How to dump save: cfw on a sd card

-not sure if save gathered
+ - Save File Location : on device
+ - Save File Format :
+ - My Emulator choice : Dolphin

 ## Sega Megadrive
+ - How to dump save: custom dumper
+ - Save File Location : in cartridge (not all games have save features)
+ - Save File Format :
+ - My Emulator choice : blastem_libretro core in [Retroarch](https://www.retroarch.com/)

 ## Sega Saturn

-# My emulator choices
-[make into html table]

-## Sony PlayStation
- - psx core in retroarch

-## Sony PlayStation 2
- - PSX2

-## Sony PlayStation 3
- - rpcs3

-## Nintendo DS
- - dsume core in retroarch

-## Nintendo wii
- - dolphin

-## nintendo gameboy
- -

-## nintendo gameboy advanced
+ - How to dump save: custom dumper
+ - Save File Location : on device or extenrnal cartridge memory
- -
+ - Save File Format :

-## sega saturn
- - yabasanshiro core in retroarch
+ - My Emulator choice : Yaba SanShiro core in [Retroarch](https://www.retroarch.com/)

-## sega megadrive
- -